-If all goes according to plan, Karen will have completed 100 marathons by the end of 2020.
+MU Health Care clinical dietitian Karen Derrick had a goal to complete 100 career marathons by the end of 2020.
 That’s right, 26.2 miles over and over, and over again.
-We sat down with Karen for a Q&A to learn more about her running tips, tricks and motivations.
+Despite the pandemic, she met her goal.
+She took the time to share some of her running tips, tricks and motivations with us.
 Here’s what she had to say:

 Completing one marathon is a lifetime accomplishment, and you’ve completed almost 100!
 How did you get into marathons, and what is it about them that keeps you going back for more?